zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She’s the most careful, diligent scriptwriter in Lo s Angeles, and her name is Dr. Lucy Tse.
 Thank you, Lucy, for writing our scripts.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to me again right here on ESL Podca st.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2012 by the  Center for Educational Development.

 # Buying Dinnerware